 The Blood Knights can become battleline in a Kastelai army.
 They are overall really useful units, with the damage of a vampire and the ability to do mortal wounds when walking across other units.
 They are one of the first units where it doesn’t matter which weapon you decide to put on your miniatures, as they all have the same profile.

-The Vargheist can become battleline in a Legion of Night army.
+The Vargheist can become battleline in a Legion of Night or Avengorii army.
 Their kit is the same as the Crypt Horrors/Flayers from the Flesh-Eater Courts army.
 Their ability to fly and to be put in reserve for the best occasion to pounce on the battlefield, makes them extremely versatile.
-Combined with a decent damage output this makes them a decent alternative in certain builds.
+Combined with a decent damage output (mortal wounds on 6s to hit) this makes them a decent alternative in certain builds.

 Terrorgheist and Zombie Dragon can become battleline and lose the behemoth role if used in an Avengorii army.

 Grave Guard can become battleline if any of the two Wight Kings is the general in your army.
 They are the unit that can do the most damage, especially if equipped with the Great Wight Blade and let’s be honest, that is the only weapon profile you should consider.
-The other one adds +1 to their save (going to 4+) but reduces the damage per attack from 2 to 1.
-The way Age of Sigmar 3.0 works is that by getting a +1 save from the shields, they cannot improve their save past 4+ anyway, but the loss in potential damage is incredibly worse.
+The other one changes their save from 5+ to 4+ but reduces the damage per attack from 2 to 1.
+With the new warscroll you could try have a minimum size unit buffed on a 3+/5+ (save/ward) to hold some objectives, but they are still 10 wounds total and they damage much less when equipped with shields.

 Wizards and Priests in Soulblight